 - Google images, including clothing made from her textiles

-- Eleanor Roosevelt/Pola Stout Correspondence re fabrics sent to ER
+- Eleanor Roosevelt/Pola Stout Correspondence re fabrics sent to Mrs. Roosevelt

 - Pola Stout correspondence regarding shirts for FDR

-- Framed photograph and letter from The Roosevelts to Pola.
-The photo is signed "for Rebeca Stout from Franklin of the signed photo, inscribed to Rebecca from Franklin Roosevelt.
-In the photo, Mr. Roosevelt is wearing the shirt designed and manufactured by Pola Stout and framed in a swatch of of the fabric.
+- Framed photograph and letter to Pola from The Roosevelts.
+The photo is signed "for Rebecca Stout [The Stout's oldest daughter] from Franklin Roosevelt" In the photo, Mr. Roosevelt is wearing the shirt designed and manufactured by Pola Stout and it is framed with a swatch of the fabric.

-- The Pola Stout Wikipedia page, with photographs of her interior design and textile work: https://en.wikipedia.org/wiki/Pola_Stout
+- The Pola Stout Wikipedia page, with photographs of her interior design and textile work